maximmax42/CustomRP-Docs/en/faq.md

 Before trying anything, make sure you are on the latest version of CustomRP!

-### When I click on presence buttons in my profile, they don't work.

-Buttons will not work for you on the desktop client you're using CustomRP with, it's a Discord's quirk.
-You can test your buttons from mobile or web client, or just ask someone else instead.

 ### I installed CustomRP but it doesn't start.

 This is most likely your antivirus preventing the app from launching.
 Add `%appdata%\CustomRP` folder to exceptions.